Saturday, January 01, 2011

 Three variations on "Hesitation Blues": Janis Joplin, Jelly Roll Morton, and the Holy Modal Rounders

 Here's Janis Joplin's take on a hoary pop standard, accompanied by Jorma Kaukonen on guitar (he also did a version of the song as part of Hot Tuna) and someone on a mechanical typewriter.
-(Thanks to Mark Anthony Wrazen for the video, which is accompanied by photos of Janis.)
+The audio recording is accompanied by photos of Janis.

 One of the comments on the Janis Joplin clip notes that "Hesitation" is a Jelly Roll Morton song, but in the clip above he denies having written it.
 Wikipedia attributes it to the songwriting team of Billy Smythe, Scott Middleton, and Art Gillham who are said to have made it up during a trip from St. Louis to Los Angeles in 1914.
 They used a "traditional tune" (a spiritual, according to W.C.
 Handy) and made up lyrics as the trip progressed.
 Since nearly every version of the song ever recorded has different lyrics, except for the chorus, it can be argued that the song has as many "authors" as it has performers.
 (Thanks to cox1356 for the Jelly Roll Morton video.)